Category:

 Choosing the right electronic signature solution depends on how your team works and what you actually need beyond the signature.

 If you already use Adobe programs like Acrobat or Creative Cloud, Adobe Sign might feel like a natural extension.
-It’s built for that environment, so you won’t have to jump between platforms.

 But unlike Adobe Sign, other tools give you more flexibility, especially if your work isn’t centered around PDFs.